-Inflation is a theorized expansion of the universe by 78 orders of magnitude in the first 10-32 seconds of existence.
-It is used to explain both the homogeneity of the universe as well as its Large Scale Structure (LSS).
-The theorized driver is Negative-Pressure Vacuum Energy Density.
-Inflation was proposed by physicist Alan Guth in 1980.
+Inflation is a theorized expansion of the universe by 78 orders-of-magnitude within its first 10-32 seconds of existence.
+The theory explains both the homogeneity observed in the universe as well as characteristics of its large scale structure.
+The theorized driver is negative-pressure vacuum energy density.
+The theory was proposed by physicist Alan Guth in 1980.

-One homogeneity issue addressed is called the Horizon Problem: that different regions of the early universe would not be Casually Connected since the speed of light was insufficient to get from some point in the earlier universe to each of the different parts, within the age of the universe.
-The smoothness of the Cosmic Microwave Background (CMB) from every direction must result from some common origin that couldn't exist, given a Big Bang without something like inflation.
-The spell of rapid inflation carries with it the seeds of later events that coincidently happen everywhere.
+One homogeneity-issue addressed is termed the horizon problem: that without some such mechanism, different regions of the early universe would not be casually connected given the speed of light was insufficient to get from some point in the earlier universe to each of the different parts, within the age of the universe (at the time).
+The smoothness of the cosmic microwave background from every direction must result from some common origin that couldn't exist, given a Big Bang without something like inflation.
+The rapid inflation carries with it the seeds of later events that happen everywhere uniformly.